hermeznetwork/docs/docs/developers/coordinator.md

 ```

 When the time to forge the acutioned slots comes, the node you supplied will be the one forging the upcoming batches.

+`CLI-bidding` provides additional mechanism to bid in multple slots at once.
+Check the [README file](https://github.com/hermeznetwork/CLI-bidding)